phpb-com/docker-gitlab/README.md

 # phpbcom/docker-gitlab:8.17.3

 **NOTE:** This project was forked from [sameersbn/docker-gitlab](https://github.com/sameersbn/docker-gitlab) to maintain slightly more modern and less conservative (i.e., things will  break) version of GitLab docker image.
-This is hopefuly a shortlived fork, and the upstream will get there someday.'''
+This is hopefuly a shortlived fork, and the upstream will get there someday.

 - [Introduction](#introduction)
     - [Changelog](Changelog.md)